panoplyio/panoply-python-sdk/README.md

 ###### progress(self, loaded, total, msg)

 Update the progress of the data source during calls to `read()`.
 It's used by the UI to show a progress bar, and for internal monitoring.
 You want to call `.progress()` at least once per `read()` call. `loaded` and `total` are integers, representing the number of resources loaded out of the total number of resources.
 It can be anything, like db rows, files, API calls, etc. `msg` is an optional human-readable text describing the progress status, for example: `3,000/6,000 files loaded`.
-For the best user experience, it is advised to provide a clear and coherent message
+For the best user experience, it is advised to provide a clear and coherent message.

 ###### fire(self, type, data)

 Fire an event of type `type` with the specified `data`.

 Each data source comes with a predefined `source-change` event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
-The data in this case, is a dictionary of the changed parameters
+The data in this case, is a dictionary of the changed parameters.

 #### Exceptions